washingtonyachtclub/documents/WYC_Policies.md

 Crew, Novice, and Intermediate rated Members may sail only in Union Bay within sight of the WAC.
 Specific permission to sail in waters outside Union Bay may be given to Intermediate, Novice, or Crew rated Members only by a Chief or Rating Examiner, who must be in the near vicinity.

 #### Catamarans and Sailboards
-Permission to sail in catamarans or Sailboards may be given by any Chief or Rating Examiner.
+Permission to sail in catamarans or sailboards may be given by any Chief or Rating Examiner.

 #### Basic Sailing Ability
 A Chief or Rating Examiner giving permission to practice must watch until the Member demonstrates basic ability to sail the boat.

 #### Sailboard
-A Chief or Rating Examiner giving permission to practice on the Sailboards must either remain on the water on the Rescue Barge or tether the board until the Member demonstrates basic ability to sail the board.
+A Chief or Rating Examiner giving permission to practice on sailboards must either remain on the water on the Rescue Barge or tether the board until the Member demonstrates basic ability to sail the board.

 ### Classes
 Beginning and Intermediate classes are taught only by Instructors.
 These classes are intended to assist the inexperienced sailor in learning the basic techniques of rigging, derigging, sailing, self rescue, and docking of club boats with primary emphasis on instilling respect for club equipment and instilling in Members safe and seaman-like sailing attitudes.